 Filing Required Prior to Hearing.

 Petitions for Consideration.
-All applications for consideration or recommendation shall be filed in accordance with the proper forms adopted by the MPC, in the required numbers, and in the required form, at least fifteen (15) days prior to the hearing of such application.
+All applications for consideration or recommendation shall be filed in accordance with the proper forms adopted by the MPC, in the required numbers, and in the required form, by the prescribed filing deadline.

 Incomplete Applications.
 If the Town Official finds that the application or submittal is insufficient, not in accordance with the proper forms, or not in compliance with the adopted ordinances, said petition shall be considered “incomplete” and shall not be accepted until such time as it becomes complete.